numenta/NAB/README.md

 1. If you are a NuPIC user and just want to run the Numenta HTM detector follow the directions below to "Run HTM with NAB".

-1. If you want to run everything including the included Skyline detector follow the directions below to "Run full NAB".
+1. If you want to run everything including the bundled Skyline detector follow the directions below to "Run full NAB".
 Note that this will take hours as the Skyline code is quite slow.